 When you set goals, you have an intention about something you want to change.
 Just as our brain tries to protect us from danger, it also works to help us succeed.
 Goals program our brain to look for ways to accomplish what we want to change.
 Try using goals to refocus your brain on courage rather than fear.

 Let Someone Else’s Courage Inspire You

 The greatest heroes in my life are my kids.
 They show me how to be courageous every day!
 T puts on his Batman socks and battles cancer with a smile.
-K fights uncertainty about balance in her life while pursuing a degree in nursing.
-M courageously served a mission despite her introverted nature because her faith was greater than her fear.
+K fights uncertainty about balance in her life while being a new mom.
+M lives courageously despite her introverted nature because her faith was greater than her fear.
 And E stands firm in what she knows even when it makes her different.

 With these types of examples, how can I not feel inspired?
 I think “If they can do it – so can I.” And so can YOU!

 Good things come to those who persevere, especially those who practice courage.
 As one last motivator, think of the rewards of courage.

 1. Mental Stamina.
 Training our brain to be more courageous increases our confidence and strengthens our ability to endure difficult situations.

 2. Stronger Self-Esteem.
 Our feelings of self-worth increase when we prove we can do hard things.

 3. Inspire Others.
 Acts of courage motivate and helps others to see what is possible.